musakanneh/simple_shell/README.md

 # Simple Shell
-In this project, will will implementing a simple shell.

-_This work constitutes the second project of the Low-level programming & Algorithm ― Linux and Unix system programming ― of the ALX-Holberton Software Engineering program._
+In this project, we will be implementing a simple UNIX command interpreter.
+The work constitutes the second project of the Low-level programming & Algorithm ― Linux and Unix system programming ― of the ALX-Holberton Software Engineering program.

+## Project Objectives
+- Who designed and implemented the original Unix operating system
+- Who wrote the first version of the UNIX shell
+- Who invented the B programming language (the direct predecessor to the C programming language)
+- Who is Ken Thompson
+- How does a shell work
+- What is a pid and a ppid
+- How to manipulate the environment of the current process
+- What is the difference between a function and a system call
+- How to create processes
+- What are the three prototypes of main
+- How does the shell use the PATH to find the programs
+- How to execute another program with the execve system call
+- How to suspend the execution of a process until one of its children terminates
+- What is EOF / “end-of-file”?
 ## General Requirements
 - Allowed editors: vi, vim, emacs
 - All your files will be compiled on Ubuntu 14.04 LTS